bielern/svelte-patent-cockpit/article/ARTICLE.md

 [In a previous article](https://www.noahbieler.com/blog/a-crud-web-app-using-nextjs-13-iron-session-and-prisma) I was looking at how to create a basic CRUD Web App using [Next.js 13](https://nextjs.org).
-It was a nice experience developing it as MPA.
+It was a nice experience developing it as an MPA.
 However, I recently stumbled on
 [this blog post](https://joshcollinsworth.com/blog/antiquated-react).
-It compares React to Java: both became a quasi standard in the industry and it seems to be that people are very slow at looking, learning and adopting newer paradigms.
+It compares React to Java: both became a quasi standard in the industry and it seems to be that people are very slow at looking at, learning from and adopting to newer paradigms.
 At the end, the author suggests to try out some of the other Javscript frameworks out there, especially [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev).
 This article is now the product of my trying them out and seeing